 1) Modern: Enter IBAN/customer name and pay.

 Newer and modern banks like N26.com or Fidor make it very easy for users to make SEPA transfers.
-They have one screen for all SEPA payments and do not differentiate between which country you are paying.
+These SEPA payments will happen on the same screen.
+European banks do not differentiate between countries included in the system.
 The key principle of SEPA is that all payments with the zone are treated as equal.

 Example from N26.com